Ballistic Research Laboratory: World War II

 One of the major events that took place at BRL during the war was the installation of the first supersonic wind tunnel in the United States.
 The recommendation to construct a wind tunnel at Aberdeen Proving Ground was made in 1940 by Theodore von Karman, a member of the Scientific Advisory Committee.
 Karman proposed that a wind tunnel would greatly enhance ballistic research since it could produce both subsonic and supersonic velocities.
 Soon afterwards, the Guggenheim Aeronautical Laboratory of the California Institute of Technology was commissioned with designing a wind tunnel that could produce velocities up to Mach 4.3.
 However, the wind tunnel was not constructed until the fall of 1943 and was not ready for use until November 1944.
 Upon its completion, Edwin Hubble, the Chief of the External Ballistics Branch, was arranged as the first head of the Supersonic Wind Tunnel with BRL Assistant Director Robert Kent assigned as the second head.
 The wind tunnel was primarily used to obtain basic design information for the development and modification of bombs, rockets, and other fin-stabilized projectiles.

-Near the end of World War II, BRL also conducted a series of experiments assessing the vulnerability and survivability of U.S. Army aircraft.
+In 1943, the Ballistic Research Laboratory quietly initiated Project ALECTO, an experimental effort to simulate the effects of high-explosive blasts on armored vehicles using analog computing methods.
+Named after one of the Greek Furies, ALECTO used a combination of scaled physical models, high-speed photography, and a modified Bush differential analyzer to predict structural deformation under blast pressure.
+While rudimentary by modern standards, ALECTO marked one of the first attempts to blend experimental and computational modeling for battlefield survivability analysis.
+Findings from Project ALECTO directly informed postwar armor design protocols and laid conceptual groundwork for BRL’s later digital simulation programs in the 1960s.